 Dr. Quines joined our JVC family May 2020 with 37 years of experience.
-After graduating from De La Salle University in 1983, he opened his own practice in the San Diego area.
+After graduating from De La Salle University in 1983, he bought and managed an established practice in the San Diego area.
 After 24 years of practice, he sold his clinic and retired for a short time.
 He spent a year enjoying his retirement before deciding to return to the work force.
 He regularly attends seminars and conventions in small animal medicine, surgery and practice management.
 He is very friendly and enjoys interacting with clients and pets.
 In his free time, he enjoys spending time with his wife of 35 years and cat Roly-Poly, golfing, rolling the dice at the casino, and watching movies.

 DR. DAVID JUDY

 DVM, Founder & Former Owner

 It is with great sadness that we announce Dr. Judy's retirement at the beginning of July 2018.
 He leaves behind a legacy that spans more than three decades within the San Diego community and his associates, staff, and loyal clients will miss him dearly.
 Beginning his career in veterinary medicine in 1979 upon graduation from the University of Illinois College of Veterinary Medicine, he ventured to Southern California to begin his practice which included companion animals in addition to exotic and equine medicine, although he eventually served companion animals exclusively.
 During this time, he held membership to a few professional organizations including the CVMA, AVMA, and SDCVMA.
 He also served as Chair on the Board of Directors for Lions, Tigers, and Bears - a local non-profit serving neglected and abandoned exotics.

 The JVC family wishes Dr. Judy the best in his retirement.
 At present, his plans include relishing in some much earned and needed relaxation time when he's not taking guitar, bass, and vocal lessons in anticipation of becoming a rock star god.
 In addition, he will be enjoying more time with his wife, their cat Skunk, and four dogs, two Golden Doodles, Bugs and Lola, and a Terrier mix, Tinkerbell, at their home near Lake Tahoe.